Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general trends observed in the funeral services industry.
+The following table categorizes states into cost tiers based on the general affordability of obtaining a Funeral Director License.

 Bottom Line